kampanaut/cavediver/README.md

 **Ternary slot**

 The ternary slot updates every time you jump to a new buffer.
-The current buffer you had will now become the ternary buffer time.
+The current buffer you had will now become the ternary buffer when you jump to a new buffer that is not the secondary buffer.
 And the new buffer will become the current buffer.
 It's your previous buffer, basically.
-But it won't get modified when you select a buffer dueing cycling mode, via `<m-v>`.
+But it won't get updated when you select a buffer during cycling mode, via `<m-v>`.

 Everytime you jump, if there is a ternary buffer, the system records your current buffer's ternary buffer, before the current buffer is replaced.
 So when you go back to that current buffer and want to bring back what was once before, you can do it with `<m-;><m-r>`.